jiasong18/Ant-Media-Server-Wiki/WebRTC-Callback-Messages.md

-This documentation is for developers who need to error and callbacks codes and their descriptions for WebRTC operations.
+This documentation is for developers who need to callbacks and their descriptions for WebRTC operations.

 ## Communication Callbacks